Behind the camera: Frank Fournier

 Born in 1948 at Saint-Sever France Frank Fournier was the son of a surgeon and actually studied medicine for four years before becoming a photographer.
 He moved to America and in New York worked in the office of Contact Press Images for a few years before becoming a staff photographer in 1982.
 He won the 1986 World Press Photo award for his picture of Sanchez

 Her father was killed under the rubble of the house but her mother and brother were able to escape.
 Omayra’s mother commented, “I will live for my son, who only lost a finger.”
 She expressed her feelings about Omayra’s death.
 “It is horrible, but we have to think about the living.”
-The eruption killed over 25,000 people.
+The eruption killed around 25,000 people.